-Antibody drug conjugate (ADC) characterisation and release testing for structure, purity and impurities covering both conjugate drug and monoclonal antibody (mAb) components supporting development, registration and release
+ADC testing and laboratory services supporting ADC characterization and release testing for structure, purity and impurities - covering both conjugate drug and monoclonal antibody (mAb) components.

-Antibody drug conjugates (ADCs) characterisation and analysis presents a range of complex challenges, all of which must be addressed to support successful product registration.
+ADC (antibody drug conjugates) testing and analysis presents a range of complex challenges, all of which must be addressed to support successful product registration.
 ADCs are produced by covalently linking a monoclonal antibody via a chemical linker to small molecule potent cytotoxic drug.
-The inherent complexity of the mAb component, combined with the added variability introduced by the distribution of drug linked forms, presents significant complexity multiple analytical or bioanalytical obstacles to overcome in order to ensure a safe and effective drug product.
+The inherent complexity of the mAb component, combined with the added variability introduced by the distribution of drug linked forms, presents significant complexity and multiple analytical or bioanalytical obstacles to overcome in order to ensure a safe and effective drug product.

-With over 20 years’ experience in large molecule bioanalysis and characterisation, our experts have considerable knowledge of the evolving regulatory framework across different regions and the scientific background to this product class.
+With over 30 years’ experience in ADC characterisation and bioanalysis, our laboratory experts have considerable knowledge of the evolving regulatory framework across different regions and the scientific background to this product class.
 Bringing quality and safety to life, our scientists engage with clients from all around the world, helping them to meet all regulatory expectations and specifications for successful drug substance and drug product release.
-From laboratory testing in our GLP and GMP compliant laboratories to regulatory compliance and beyond, Intertek Total Quality Assurance expertise is delivered consistently with precision, pace and passion, enabling our customers to power ahead safely.
+From ADC analysis services delivered from our GLP and GMP compliant laboratories to regulatory compliance and beyond, Intertek Total Quality Assurance services are delivered consistently with precision, pace and passion, enabling our global customers to power ahead safely.

 ADCs present unique bioanalytical challenges as they tend to be complex heterogeneous mixtures of multiple species with a range of drug-to-antibody ratios.
 ADCs typically incorporate both large and small molecule characteristics, and so our bioanalytical experts apply diverse bioanalytical methods, including ligand-binding assays and LC-MS methods, to quantify these species in serum/plasma for PK studies and strategies for assessing immunogenicity.
 As part of the clinical phase of drug development, the immunogenicity of the ADC will need to be determined.
 Our experts can define the strategy for assessing immunogenicity and apply sensitive immunoassays.